MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

         1. Setup instructions if your app requires more configuration to access app functionality.
 Alternately, if your app requires complex configuration, you can also provide a [provisioned demo tenant](/office/developer-program/microsoft-365-developer-program-get-started) with admin access so that our validators can skip the configuration steps.

-        1. Link to a demo video recording key user flow for your app.
-This is highly recommended.
+        1. Link to a demo video recording key user flow for your app, which is highly recommended.

 * **Post app submission**